shikokuchuo/mirai/README.md

 the high performance computing requirements of `crew` and `targets`.

-[Joe Cheng](https://github.com/jcheng5/) for optimising the `promises` method to make `mirai` work seamlessly within Shiny, and prototyping non-polling promises, which is implemented across `nanonext` and `mirai`.
+[Joe Cheng](https://github.com/jcheng5/) for optimising the `promises` method to work seamlessly within Shiny, and prototyping event-driven promises, which is implemented across `nanonext` and `mirai`.

 [Luke Tierney](https://github.com/ltierney/) of R Core, for discussion on L’Ecuyer-CMRG streams to ensure statistical independence in parallel